 6 Social Selling Best Practices

 Every professional has a different approach when it comes to social selling.
 There are, however, certain best practices that apply to all.
-These best practices are best explained in what’s called a Social Selling Index introduced by LinkedIn in 2014.
+These best practices are best explained in what’s called a Social Selling Index introduced by LinkedIn.

 The social selling index (SSI) is a metric used to measure the impact of a brand’s social selling efforts.This concept looks at whether you are: